 If you are using Windows or macOS then please follow the instructions for your operating system, which you can find in the Running the host section.

 During the build you should see output like this:

-The measurement should correspond to the value found in the
+The code hash will correspond to the value found in the

 You can switch to debug mode by specifying the